Government-Initiated Public Banks (G-Pub) Data

 Dataset overview

 The G-Pub dataset builds on several existing databases and datasets of public banks, as well as uses qualitative sources.
 It includes over 1,300 banks, 191 countries, and spans the period 1401-2021.
 The sample selection was guided by my conceptualization of public banks as: banks formed or taken over by a government in which the government maintains a degree of control through management or ownership.
-See my working paper (link above) detailing this conceptual framework, including a definition of "government" and corresponding scope conditions.
 All banks were verified according to this conceptual framework.
 The table below summarizes the data sources.

 Whereas prior datasets provide national-level measures of government ownership as a percent of the banking sector (La Porta et al. 2002; Barth et al. 2013), or a list of bank names with static institutional measures (e.g. bank size), this dataset adds fields to allow for cross-sectional, firm-level analysis of G-Pub emergence over time.
 These fields include: